harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-09-start-here-to-make-a-useful-covid-19-tracker-with-node-js.md

 ## What We Have Learned

 I hit you hard with this tutorial.
 We have introduced

+* installing Node.js packages via NPM
+* using Git to version code
+* using Express.js as a Web server
+* styling HTML with CSS
+* compiling HTML with dynamic data via Pug
+* requesting data from an API with Axios

+You may have found interesting jumping-off-places to learn more, and I hope you did.
+You should have your first Web application running.
+Let me know if you succeeded or if you need help.

+What should to improve the utility of this demonstration application?
+Make a list of things, and give it a try.
+Keep coding.
+It's always a challenge, but it gets easier.

 Featured Image Credit: [Drug Addiction Clinic Vita](https://commons.wikimedia.org/wiki/File:Stop_Coronavirus_COVID-19.jpg) / [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0)